-If file has been forwarded fill in label and send it to Abandoned Files for attachment to the wrapper.
+If file has been forwarded fill in label and send it to Abandoned Files Unit for attachment to the wrapper.
 If not forwarded treat the same as pending case.
-Make examiner's amendment adding "now abandoned" in the allowable application.
+Add ", now abandoned" by red ink and initialing to the allowable application.